 Mr. Thomson is entitled to participate in incentive or benefit plans or arrangements in effect or to be adopted by the Company or its affiliates and to such other perquisites as are applicable to the Company's other senior executives of equal rank.
-Additionally, the Thomson Agreement provides for certain payments and benefits to Mr. Thomson upon his separation from the Company as described below in "-Potential Payments Upon Termination."
+Additionally, the Thomson Agreement provides for certain payments and benefits to Mr. Thomson upon his separation from the Company as described below in "-Potential Payments upon Termination."

-Summary of Bedi Ajay Singh's Employment Agreement
+Summary of Susan Panuccio's Employment Agreement

-Mr. Singh is party to an amended and restated employment agreement with the Company, dated as of March 9, 2016 (the "Singh Agreement").
-The term of the Singh Agreement extends through June 30, 2019.
-Pursuant to the Singh Agreement, Mr. Singh receives a base salary at an annual rate of not less than \$1,200,000 for fiscal 2016 and \$1,300,000 thereafter, and he is also entitled to receive a performance-based annual bonus with a target of not less than \$1,500,000 for fiscal 2016 and \$2,000,000 thereafter.
+Ms. Panuccio is party to an employment agreement with the Company, dated as of February 23, 2017 (the "Panuccio Agreement").
+The term of the Panuccio Agreement extends through June 30, 2020.
+Pursuant to the Panuccio Agreement, Ms. Panuccio receives a base salary at an annual rate of not less than \$1,100,000, and is also entitled to receive, beginning in fiscal 2018, a performance-based annual bonus with a target of not less than \$1,100,000 and annual grants of long-term performance-based equity awards with a target of not less than \$1,100,000.